-Basil Chimichurri ~ delicious bold fresh herb sauce made in the blender.
+Basil Chimichurri recipe ~ delicious bold fresh herb sauce made in the blender.
 Ideal for topping steak, chicken and seafood or use as a marinade or sauce for all your summer grilling!

 If you’ve reached a point this summer and gotten a little bored with burgers and dogs then I have the solution.
 This Basil Chimichurri with its fresh, bold flavors will ramp up grilled shrimp, fish, chicken or steak taking them from ho-hum to “where have you been all my life?”.

 Maybe the best part of this recipe is that the main ingredients (parsley and basil) can be found at your local farmer’s market – one of my favorite places to wander on a Saturday morning with a big to-go cup of coffee.
 So grab a cup of your favorite beverage, hit up some farm stands and make this show stopper Basil Chimichurri.

 What is chimichurri?

 It’s a bold-flavored fresh herb-garlic sauce, marinade or condiment that whips up quickly in the blender or food processor.
 This uncooked sauce originated in Argentina and takes simple chicken, fish, shrimp or steak to the next level.
 A variety of herbs can be used for chimichurri from the basil used here to mint, though they all include parsley.